BradHutchings/Mmojo-Server-v2/instructions/501-Package-APE.md

   ```

 ---
-### Add Certs to Archive
+### Add Certs to Package
-This script adds SSL certificates from the Mmojo Share to the archive.
+This script adds SSL certificates from the Mmojo Share to the APE package.
 - View the script: <a href="../scripts/501-Add-Certs-to-APE.sh" target="_blank">501-Add-Certs-to-APE.sh</a>.
 - Run the script.
   ```